J.E.R.: Classic Dalek, 'Eddy'

-This is a first assembly, for reference purposes prior to final fitting and painting.
+This is the first assembly, for reference purposes prior to final fitting and painting.
 The neck rings are bare and have yet to be painted.
 The eyestalk and domelights are also missing, at this point.
 Pre-assembly is highly recommended as it allows the builder to iron out problems before parts are finished.

 This picture shows the skirt section in its semi-finished state.
-The hemispheres are to be fitted in the traditional way, as 'push throughs'.
-Fifty six holes have been cut in the skirt panels, ready for them to be added.
+The hemispheres are to be fitted in the traditional way, as 'push-throughs'.
+Fifty-six holes have been cut in the skirt panels, ready for them to be added.

 Spacing the slats evenly can be a difficult task.
-This method of holding them in place, using clothes pegs, allows them to be carefully adjusted and re-adjusted before finally commitment to a position.
+This method of holding them in place, using clothes pegs, allows them to be carefully adjusted and re-adjusted before finally committing to a position.
 Many builders use tape for this process but pegs make for a quicker, neater solution.
 Finally, slats are hot glued or screwed/riveted in place.